But, if no one visits your blog article, how are you going to generate those links, or even more traffic or sales?

 So, how do you decide whether a topic has evergreen potential?
 There are two ways.

 Go to magazines.com and type your primary keyword into the search box.
-I typed “marketing” and found more than 50 marketing magazines:
+I typed “marketing” and found 43 marketing magazines:

-Second, assess previous list posts with evergreen potential that enjoyed social success.
+Second, assess previous list posts with evergreen potential that enjoyed social media success.
 Examples include:

 These evergreen list posts succeeded because:

 - Each of them makes a specific promise.